 Membership goes from the end of one March to the next.
 You can join anytime during the year but we do not do part-year payments.

 The site has plots in a range of sizes from small beds on communal plots (the smallest being c.
 21’ x 6’) to large 12 pole plots.
-The cost varies from about £22.50 to £45 a year plus 50p for membership of Oxford’s allotment umbrella group, the ODFAA.
+The plot fee varies from about £22.50 to £45 a year plus 50p for membership of Oxford’s allotment umbrella group, the ODFAA.
 Note that plot fees are set to increase by 50% then a further 20% over the next two years.
 Only signed-up members can have a key and there is a one-off, refundable £25 key deposit.
 You are allowed to share your key with family/friends (‘co-workers’).
 We expect all members to do 2 hours per year community work on the site via our monthly Sunday morning working parties (or pay £20 annually in lieu).
 We manage two Communal Orchards for the benefit of our members and this community work is necessary for its maintenance as well as work around the site.
 We could not manage the site without this help.

 All prospective plot holders are advised that keeping an allotment takes a regular commitment of time and energy.
 Most members visit their plot weekly.
 We all have busy times, dramas and holidays but during the growing season a couple of weeks’ absence will result in a weedy plot that will be a nuisance to your neighbours.
 The Committee audits plots three times a year to ensure problems are dealt with quickly and fairly.
 Persistent failure to use or maintain a plot in accordance with the rules can put membership at risk.
 Whilst the amount of time needed to manage a plot varies according to size, all need to be regularly tended and it is important to be realistic about how much time you can dedicate when you think about applying for a plot.